Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/DEVLOG.md

 ### 2024-01-06 - Planning

-Planned project and decided on its structure with @Abel and @Lenny 40m during class
+Planned project and decided on its structure with @Abel and @Lenny

+40m during class

 ### 2024-01-07 - Exploration!

-Fiddled around with diff command and explored .git folder for inspiration 20m
+Fiddled around with diff command and explored .git folder for inspiration

+20m

 ### 2024-01-08 - Patch planning

-Worked with @Lenny to figure out how to format a patch struct and its members Researched the Myer's diff algorithm from its original paper 1h
+Worked with @Lenny to figure out how to format a patch struct and its members

+Researched the Myer's diff algorithm from its original paper 1h

 ### 2024-01-09 - Prelim Diff Draft
-Wrote a preliminary diff draft according to its original impl on paper Still working on tracking the edits
+Wrote a preliminary diff draft according to its original impl on paper

+Still working on tracking the edits

 1h

 ### 2024-01-10 - Refining Diff
-Using debug statements to figure out how to backtrack the changes to file 40min
+Using debug statements to figure out how to backtrack the changes to file

+40min

 ### 2024-01-11 to 2024-01-12 - Tracing point updates
-Figured out how to properly backtrack edits Reformatted how patches are going to be stored/handled 1h
+Figured out how to properly backtrack edits

+Reformatted how patches are going to be stored/handled

+1h

 ### 2024-01-13 - Applying point updates
-Wrote apply_patch which will apply a modify patch to a string Did testing to verify it works
+Wrote apply_patch which will apply a modify patch to a string

+Did testing to verify it works

 1h

 ### 2024-01-14 to 2024-01-17 - Working w Group
-Worked with Lenny to incorporate my diff.c code with his add/commit code Also fixed a minor bug on my part for diff.c for changes at the front of file 40m per day
+Worked with Lenny to incorporate my diff.c code with his add/commit code

+Also fixed a minor bug on my part for diff.c for changes at the front of file

+40m per day

 ### 2024-01-19 - Reading Lenny's code
-Trying to understand Lenny's code in order to work on revert Wrote some of the function
+Trying to understand Lenny's code in order to work on revert

+Wrote some of the revert function

 1h

 ### 2024-01-20 - Finished Revert
 Completed revert, did some testing as well

 1h

 ## EXAMPLE